 It’s important to introduce an element of fun into learning in order to keep his interest and to allow him to learn in different ways.
 This includes physical activity, games and laughter.
 This will not only engage him but more him more well-rounded.
 Indulging children is bad but making them prisoners in a jail called “school” is even worse.
 Beating them and berating them is not going to make them want to learn.

 Keeping the knowledge of ignorance and the hunger for more understanding and wisdom will keep a student engaged in philosophy forever because he will be curious to know things that he’s sure he doesn’t know.
 That allows him to remain humble yet wanting to know more.
 Focus on rhetoric and sophistication will teach the kid to pull the wool over people’s eyes instead of getting into real conversation with some real purpose to it.
 Words are nice and pretty but actions mean so much more.

 Montaigne’s father had a decent amount of money and put him in the care of a German tutor who taught him everything in Latin.
-They travelled around a lot learning everywhere they went.
+They traveled around a lot learning everywhere they went.
 He spoke it all the time and wasn’t able to speak French until he was about 6.
 The teacher didn’t have an extremely regimented system of learning but made sure that something was going to be learned.
 He told many people about this later on and it became a hit with many others looking to educate their kids.
 This form of schooling made him want to learn more and more and eventually become wiser and wiser and live a happier life.